aartisr/urban-heat-democratization/web/public/methods/low-cooling-access-method.md

 `cooling_access(i) = normalize(-d(i, sink))`.

 Thus higher values mean easier modeled access.
-The map inverts that display into a **relative constraint score**: higher constraint means lower modeled access.
-The full 0–100 surface is ranked within this layer only; it is not combined with Cheeger priority, observed temperature, or a funding recommendation.
+The exported implementation retains the legacy filename `resistance_proxy`, but the **returned 0–100 value is an access score**, not a resistance value: higher score means lower least-cost distance.
+The map may display the inverse as a relative constraint score, where higher constraint means lower modeled access.
+The surface is ranked within this layer only; it is not combined with Cheeger priority, observed temperature, or a funding recommendation.

 Cells can tie when the graph gives them the same modeled least-resistance path.
 A tie is shown as a tie, not broken with an invented secondary score.